Erakss/Html-CV-website/README.md

 # Html-CV-website
-This is the first website i made when i started to my journey as a front end developer.
+This is the first website i made, when i started my journey as a front end developer.